radioapple/shallow-water-sim/README.md

 * Combine all plot and animation code into one "create_animation" function.
 * Create a user interface where changing the input of the simulation is a lot easier/more accesible to someone not familiar with programming OR offer a range of inputs to click on.
+* Add in math & physics section for more details on how or why the values are calculated the way they are and what to expect when testing.